Patient education: Non-small cell lung cancer treatment; stage IV cancer (Beyond the Basics)

 Most of the drugs are given into a vein (intravenous, IV) once every three weeks.
 In some cases, your doctor will recommend combining these chemotherapy drugs with bevacizumab (Avastin), a medicine that blocks a protein called vascular endothelial growth factor (VEGF).

-If your initial chemotherapy treatment does not work, or if you initially respond and then have progressive disease, your doctor may recommend treatment with other chemotherapy medications or a targeted agent such as erlotinib.
+If your initial chemotherapy treatment does not work, or if you initially respond and then have progressive disease, your doctor may recommend other treatment, with immunotherapy, chemotherapy, or a targeted agent.

 Side effects — The most serious side effect of chemotherapy is a temporary drop in your blood count.
 This can increase your risk of developing an infection.
 Blood counts typically fall 7 to 14 days after the chemotherapy is given.
 During this time, you should call your doctor or nurse immediately if you develop chills or have a fever (temperature higher than 100.4ºF or 38ºC).